 When you complete those first steps, you can pause for a moment to contemplate your dreams.

 Quit Your Corporate Job for a Simple Life

 Think about all of the activities you want to complete in your life.
 Then take the first step to achieve them.
 Begin by simplifying your world.
 When you live simply, you will find the space and energy to accomplish more than you ever thought possible.

+Leaving your corporate job for a simpler life isn’t easy, but you can do it.
 Pursue a simple life first.
 Then you can quit your job and follow your dreams.